Heinrich Schliemann

-Johann Ludwig Heinrich Julius Schliemann ([ˈʃliːman]; 6 January 1822 – 26 December 1890) was a German businessman and pioneer in the field of archaeology.
-He was an advocate of the historicity of places mentioned in the works of Homer and an archaeological excavator of Hisarlik, now presumed to be the site of Troy, along with the Mycenaean sites Mycenae and Tiryns.
+Johann Ludwig Heinrich Julius Schliemann ([ˈʃliːman]; 6 January 1822 – 26 December 1890) was a German businessman and an influential archaeologist.
+He was an advocate of the historicity of places mentioned in the works of Homer and an archaeological excavator of Hisarlık, now presumed to be the site of Troy, along with the Mycenaean sites Mycenae and Tiryns.
 His work lent weight to the idea that Homer's Iliad reflects historical events.
-Schliemann's excavation of nine levels of archaeological remains has been criticized as destructive of significant historical artifacts, including the level that is believed to be the historical Troy.
+Schliemann's excavation of nine layers of archaeological remains has been criticized as destructive of significant historical artefacts, including the layer that is believed to be the Homeric Troy.

 Early life and education

-Schliemann was born January 6, 1822, in Neubukow, Mecklenburg-Schwerin (part of the German Confederation) to Luise Therese Sophie Schliemann and Ernst Schliemann, a Lutheran minister where today a museum called the "Heinrich Schliemann-Gedenkstätte" is placed.
+Schliemann was born 6 January 1822, in Neubukow, Mecklenburg-Schwerin (part of the German Confederation) to Luise Therese Sophie Schliemann and Ernst Schliemann, a Lutheran minister.
 He was the fifth of nine children.
 The family moved to Ankershagen in summer 1823.
 Their second home houses the Heinrich Schliemann Museum today.

 Heinrich's father was a poor pastor.
-His mother died in 1831, when Heinrich was nine years old and his father sent Heinrich to live with his uncle Friedrich Schliemann, also a pastor.
-When he was eleven years old, his father paid for him to enroll in the Gymnasium (grammar school) at Neustrelitz which he had to leave three month later.
+His mother died in 1831, when Heinrich was nine years old, and his father sent Heinrich to live with his uncle Friedrich Schliemann, also a pastor.
+When he was eleven years old, his father paid for his enrollment in the Gymnasium (grammar school) at Neustrelitz, but he had to leave it after three months.
 Heinrich's interest in history was initially encouraged by his father, who had schooled him in the tales of the Iliad and the Odyssey and had given him a copy of Ludwig Jerrer's Illustrated History of the World for Christmas in 1829.
 Schliemann claimed that at the age of 7 he had declared he would one day excavate the city of Troy.

-However, Heinrich had to transfer to the Realschule (vocational school) after his father was accused of embezzling church funds and made his exams in 1836.
-His family's poverty made a university education impossible, so it was Schliemann's early academic experiences that influenced the course of his education as an adult.
-In his archaeological career, however, there was often a division between Schliemann and the educated professionals.
+Heinrich had to transfer to the Realschule (vocational school) after his father was accused of embezzling church funds and made his exams in 1836.
+His family's poverty made a university education impossible.
+In his archaeological career, there was often a division between Schliemann and the educated professionals.

 At age 14, after leaving Realschule, Heinrich became an apprentice at Herr Holtz's grocery in Fürstenberg.
-He later told that his passion for Homer was born when he heard a drunken miller reciting it at the grocer's.
-He laboured for five years, until he was forced to leave because he hurt his chest, lifting a heavy barrel and coughing up blood.
+He later said that his passion for Homer was born when he heard a drunken miller reciting it at the grocer's.
+He laboured for five years until he was forced to leave because he hurt his chest, lifting a heavy barrel and coughing up blood.
 In 1841, Schliemann moved to Hamburg and became a cabin boy on the Dorothea, a brig bound for Venezuela.
 After twelve days at sea, the ship foundered in a gale.
 The survivors washed up on the shores of the Netherlands.
 Schliemann became a messenger, office attendant, and later, a bookkeeper in Amsterdam.